ciscoketcheon/ETD-Remediation/README.md

 ## How do I know it works?

-Unfortunately, you CAN'T tell if the email remediated from the output itself, as it only returns a success 200 code which indicates the successrul script run.
+Unfortunately, you CAN'T tell if the email remediated from the script output itself, as it only returns a success 200 code which indicates the successful script run.
 Recommended to check for direct mail_logs at ESA to verify that the remediation succeeded.
 The other method is to check the remediation report from SMA.

 Sample ESA logs:-